keshri522/Chat-App-Mern/README.md

 - Click on the user profile or Group profile to see the profile picture..
 - All the Message is coming from Direct DataBase

+ ## render.com server is slow so my api is little bit slow it depends on the servers...

 ## Deployment